-Both the writing skills you develop and the mathematical ideas you'll encounter are essential for all future courses in pure mathematics and many courses in applied mathematics.
+Both the writing skills you develop and the mathematical ideas you'll encounter are essential for all future courses in both theoretical and applied mathematics.
 More generally, the ability to devise, structure and effectively communicate using precisely defined concepts related in complex ways to the experienced world is crucial to many other technical disciplines (such as statistics, computer science, and law).